Posted 04/10/2024

 We have two rooms in our Nursery provision here at Wadebridge Primary Academy.

-Our ‘Little Nursery’ provides a specialist learning environment for our 2-3 year olds and is run by our expert practitioners: Miss Walby (Room Leader), Mrs Lang and Mrs Woodman.
+Our ‘Little Nursery’ provides a specialist learning environment for our 2-3 year olds and is run by our expert practitioners: Miss Thomas, Mrs Andrews, Mrs Lang and Mrs Woodman.

-Our 3-4 year olds learn and explore in our ‘Big Nursery’ environment and is run by our expert practitioners: Mrs Divall (Nursery Manager), Mrs O'Dwyer, Mrs Smith and Miss Thomas.
+Our 3-4 year olds learn and explore in our ‘Big Nursery’ environment and is run by our expert practitioners: Mrs Divall (Nursery Manager), Mrs O'Dwyer, Mrs Smith and Ms Walby.

 Our Opening Hours